satogako/CarGadgetWorld/README.md

 ## Introduction

 The project is an E-commerce site for a store that sells both universal accessories and branded ones for a specific car brand.
+The online store is specifically designed for car enthusiasts who value every minute spent behind the wheel, seek convenience and comfort, and aspire to stand out among other drivers.

 Users, including guests, can view accessories, and only registered users can add them to their cart and place orders.

-The project was built with Agile management principles in mind, and I used a lot of GitHub features like Issues and Projects to implement the scrum methodology, even though I was working on my own.
+The project was built with Agile management principles in mind.

 I wanted to create an interface for the business owner to manage the store without logging into the Django admin panel.